 After the maneuvers, the 192nd did not return to Ft.
 Knox as expected.
-Instead, they were ordered to remain at Camp Polk for further orders.
+Instead, they were ordered to Camp Polk for further orders.
 On the side of a hill, the tank battalion was informed that it was being sent overseas.
 Those members of the battalion 29 years old or older were allowed to resign from federal service.
 Replacements for these men came from the 753rd Tank Battalion which had been sent to Camp Polk from Ft.
 Benning, Georgia.
 The battalion not only supplied the 192nd with men, it also turned over its tanks and half-tracks.

 Rollie received a leave home to say goodbye to is family.
 He returned home and married Jean Govitz.
 When he left to return to Cam Polk, his wife had no idea it would be the last time she would ever see her husband.

 Tank Battalion received orders for duty, in the

 during the summer of 1941.
 A squadron of

 when one of the pilots noticed something

 odd.
 He took his plane down and identified a

 buoy in the water.
 He came upon more buoys